DrugowitschLab/dm/README.md

 Content
 -------

-The library consists of functions written in ANSI C 89 that compute the first-passage time distribution of diffusion models.
+The library consists of functions written in ANSI C 90 that compute the first-passage time distribution of diffusion models.
 It provides various functions with different degrees of optimisation.
 Depending on the function, they support leaky/weighted integration, time-varying drift rates, and time-varying boundaries.

-In addition to the C implementation, two MATLAB MEX function allow MATLAB users access to the library.
-These MEX functions call the various different library function depending on the parameters provided.
+In addition to the C implementation, a Python and a MATLAB interface is provided.
+In both cases, the provided interface calls the various different library function depending on the parameters provided.

 For constant drift and bounds, the functions compute the first-passage time distribution by methods described in